ablaom/MachineLearningInJulia2020/tutorials.md

 mutable:

 ```@example tutorials
-model.epochs = 20
+model.epochs = 12
 ```

-And all models have a key-word constructor:
+And all models have a key-word constructor that works once `@load` has been performed:

 ```@example tutorials
-NeuralNetworkClassifier(epochs=20) == model
+NeuralNetworkClassifier(epochs=12) == model
 ```

 ### On fitting and predicting

-In MLJ model and training/evaluation data are typically bound together in a machine:
+In MLJ a model and training/evaluation data are typically bound together in a machine:

 ```@example tutorials
 mach = machine(model, X, y)
 ```

 A machine stores *learned* parameters, among other things.
-Let's fit our machine on some subset of the data and make a prediction on a 30% holdout set.
-We start by dividing all row indices into `train` and `test` subsets:
+We'll train this machine on 70% of the data and evaluate on a 30% holdout set.
+Let's start by dividing all row indices into `train` and `test`
+subsets:

 ```@example tutorials
 train, test = partition(eachindex(y), 0.7)